-Aircraft entering Norway has to file a flightplan at least 60 minutes before the aircraft enters Norwegian territory.
+Aircraft entering Norway has to file a flightplan at least 60 minutes before the departure.
 For your own safety, you should always file a flight plan with ATS.
 This can be done via www.ippc.no

 A flight plan may also be filed by phone to the national AIS/NOTAM office located at ENGM, tel. +47 64 81 90 00.